OpenTSDB/opentsdb-rpc-kafka/README.md

 This plugin allows OpenTSDB to consume messages from a Kafka cluster and write them directly to storage, bypassing the Telnet style or HTTP APIs.
 It includes a Storage Exception Handler plugin that will post messages back to a Kafka queue if writing to storage fails.

+**NOTE:** This branch is compatible with OpenTSDB 2.4.x.
+For 2.3.x please use the `2.3` branch from Git.

 ## Installation

 1. Download the source code and run ``mvn package`` to create the jar in the ``target/`` directory.
 Copy this file to your OpenTSDB plugin directory as defined in the opentsdb config via ``tsd.core.plugin_path``.